bnlcas/Photograph-A-Tree/README.md

 It uses [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm) to convert images into videos.
 Currently this only runs in Chrome and Firefox for the time being.

+This project was initially made while at [Recurse Center](https://www.recurse.com) Fall 2, 2022.
 ![image](./Assets/tree_img.jpg)